-Michael Doran, a senior fellow at the Brookings Institution, is a former George W. Bush administration official who is close to militarist factions in the Republican Party.
-Although he at times espouses views contrary to those of many neoconservatives, Doran has advocated a passel of "regime change" policies targeting the Middle East.
+Michael Doran, a senior fellow at the neoconservative Hudson Institute, is a former George W. Bush administration official who is close to militarist factions in the Republican Party.
+Although he at times espouses views contrary to those of many neoconservatives, Doran has advocated a passel of "regime change" policies targeting Middle East countries.

 Earlier, in a 2010 Wall Street Journal op-ed, Doran and coauthor James Glassman, the conservative talk show host of the program Ideas in Action and director of the George W. Bush Institute, called for stepping up regime change efforts in Iran.
 They argued that the country "may pose the greatest threat to global stability and American security."
 Doran and Glassman called for "soft power" strategies—as opposed to military intervention or compromise—to change the "character of the Iranian leadership," namely by supporting dissidents and tightening sanctions.
 A cornerstone of their proposal was "to provide moral and educational support for the Green Revolution opposition movements" and to increase communications efforts in the country, including by ramping up "taxpayer-funded Radio Farda and Voice of America satellite TV" and "vigorously protest[ing] attempts by Iran to jam broadcast signals in defiance of international law."
 They concluded, "Too often in foreign policy our interests demand that we compromise our core values.
 With Iran, however, we have been blessed with remarkable luck: Our strategic and moral imperatives stand in perfect alignment.
 And Iranians like Americans.
 The Iranian challenge appears more amenable than any other serious national threat to a soft-power solution.
 Let's get going."